Do you have questions about the Master’s Degree Programme International Management at the Alpen-Adria-Universität?

 How can I prove my English skills?

-If you are not English native speaker you have several options to prove your English knowledge: GMAT (above the average score in section “Verbal Skills”) or IELTS (band score above 7, exam dates at Alpen-Adria-Universität) or TOEFL (min.
+If you are not English native speaker you have several options to prove your English knowledge: GMAT (above the average score in section “Verbal Skills”) or IELTS (band score above 7, exam dates at the University of Klagenfurt) or TOEFL (min.
 100 scores) or CAE (Cambridge ESOL: min. grade C).
 Another option to prove your English skills is: Bachelor in English or Anglistic Studies or you prove via report cards you have had at least grade B within your school time and you have attended classes worth at least 15 ECTS at university, meeting the minimum of grade B. If you are English native speaker you need to list English as mother tongue in your CV.
+Further information

 I spent some time abroad and studied in English – how do I know if the English skills are sufficient?

 If you are confident in your English skills, we strongly encourage you to apply.
 The admission committee will review your application.
-If you are selected for the interview, you will be given further information if your particular proof is sufficient for the admission to the programme.
+You will be given further information if your particular proof is sufficient for the admission to the programme.

 What happens after I have uploaded all the necessary documents?